 The Horn Program in Entrepreneurship invites applications to UD’s NSF I-Corps Sites Program.
 The I-Corps Sites Program provides specialized training and mini grants of $3,000 to teams interested in exploring the commercial viability of their ideas for products and businesses that are based on their own inventions, University intellectual property, or any STEM-related technology.
+Ideas based on behavioral and health science will also be considered.
 Accepted teams are also eligible to gain full access to the Horn Program's Venture Development Center and its resources through the VentureOn program.

 Top Reasons to Participate

 There are at least 3,000 reasons to participate but the top three reasons are:

 - Participation gives you the best chance to make a real world impact with your scientific invention by turning it into an innovation that provides value to the world